vibrantlittleton/open-streets-for-all/principles.md

   - Is desired by the community and practical
   - Is maintainable at low cost
 - **Cost effective:** A large factor of how we build out our built environment is the cost of the infrastructure.
+- **No right to speed:** Nobody should feel entitled to travel through any neighborhood or area of our town quickly.
+There is no guarantee of speed.
+As a resident of my town I do not have the right to demand infrastructure in another town to travel through their town quickly.
+Their right to have a safe, livable, environment in their town is prioritized higher than my desire to travel through their town quickly.
+Nobody has a right to speed.